mabramowski3/medication-management/README.md

 I made 2 non-REST compliant endpoints.
 One for updating takenDoses, and one for updating active status.
 Just using a generic PATCH endpoint might have been easier to deal with.

+The API is secured only by an API KEY.
+Unfortunately that key is available in the front-end javascript.
+I'd take a more secure approach if I had the time.

 ### Framework

 I went with SST for the serverless framework.
 I spent some time with Serverless Framework, and I liked it, but I wanted to give SST a try too.
 I'd heard a lot of good things about it, and prefer setting up infra using code instead of yaml files.